BlasBenito/distantia/README.md

 #> 3 X132 X153 1.790897   0.248
 ```

-The column “p_value” represents the fraction of permutations yielding a
+The “p_value” column represents the fraction of permutations yielding a
-`psi` score lower than the observed.
-It can be interpreted as the
+psi score lower than the observed value.
+It indicates the strength of
-*strength of the similarity* between two time series.
+similarity between two time series.
+A significance threshold (e.g.,

-Given a significance level of interest (i.e. 0.05, but depends on the
-number of iterations), this p-value can help separate pairs of time
-series that are strongly similar from pairs that are strongly
-dissimilar.
+0.05, depending on iterations) helps identify strongly similar or
+dissimilar pairs.

 ### Variable Importance

-When comparing multivariate time series, there are variables that might
+When comparing multivariate time series, certain variables contribute
-be contributing more than others to similarity/dissimilarity.
-The
+more to similarity or dissimilarity.
+The `distantia_importance()`
-function `distantia_importance()` applies a leave-one-out algorithm to
+function uses a leave-one-out algorithm to quantify each variable’s
-help identify these variables and quantify their individual contribution
-to the overall dissimilarity between time series.
+contribution.

 ``` r
 df_importance <- distantia_importance(